Wie erkenne ich ein gutes Nassfutter?

 Correct fat and protein values – for a healthy diet.

-💡 In short : the more natural the food, the better!
+💡 In short : The more natural the food, the better!

-🔍 Do you have any questions or would you like to recommend a good wet food?
+🔍 Do you have questions or would you like to recommend a good wet food?
 Write it in the comments! 😊🐶

 Back to blog